RoshnaVakkeel/myLab_Data_Manager/README.md

 <h2 id="deployment">DEPLOYMENT </h2>

 <h3 id= "deploy"> Project Deployment on Heroku</h3>

-#### Heroku
-* myLab Data Manager application was deployed using [Heroku](https://heroku.com/) - a platform as a service (PaaS) that enables developers to build, run, and operate applications fully in the cloud.
+myLab Data Manager application was deployed using [Heroku](https://heroku.com/) - a platform as a service (PaaS) that enables developers to build, run, and operate applications fully in the cloud.
 The folloing steps were followed for deployment.

 1. Visit [Heroku.com](https://www.heroku.com/) and create a new account.
 2. Click the 'New' button on the top right corner, and select 'Create new app' from the dropdown menu,